Harm Reduction Kit Request Form Logo

 1. If you suspect someone is overdosing, call 911.
 The dispatcher can give you support and help you keep time until paramedics arrive.

-3. Push the red plunger down with your thumb until all of the spray is released into the nostril.
+3. Push the plunger down with your thumb until all of the spray is released into the nostril.

 5. Talk to the person and let them know what is happening.